Manish20060829/My-Weather-App/README.md

 ## How to run

-1. First, Clone the repo
+1. First, Clone the repo with

 `git clone https://github.com/Manish20060829/My-Weather-App.git`

-2. Install dependencies
+2. Install dependencies in your folder's terminal with

 `npm install`

-3. Run the code
+3. Run the code using

 `npm run dev`

-4. Copy and paste the local link into your browser in the terminal
+4. Copy and paste the local link into your browser from the terminal